15 Movies You Never Knew Were Based on True Stories

 Just because a film is “based on a true story” doesn't mean it's a slow-moving, historical drama.
-In fact, countless classic films have real-life connections that are almost impossible to believe.
-From Jaws to The Notebook, here are seven movies you might not have known were based in reality.
+In fact, countless classics and romantic movies have real-life connections that are almost impossible to believe.
+For instance, did you know that Jaws was inspired by real shark attacks?
+Or that Nicholas Sparks based The Notebook on his relatives?
+Keep reading for 15 movies you might not have known were based in reality.

 Wisconsin serial killer Ed Gein (aka The Butcher of Plainfield) was the inspiration behind the film’s main character, Norman Bates.
 Although Gein was notorious for many things, the writers channeled his creepy gaze and odd obsessions to create the on-screen version of the infamous antagonist.
 (Fun fact: Gein also inspired the events of The Texas Chainsaw Massacre.)

 2. ‘The Notebook' (2004)

 In 2004, Nicholas Sparks brought us Romeo and Juliet 2.0 with the forbidden love story of Allie (Rachel McAdams) and Noah (Ryan Gosling) in The Notebook.
 From their adorable meet-cute at the carnival to that serious make-out session in the rain, we can’t help but be reduced to a puddle every time we catch this classic.
 And the fact that Sparks based the story on his wife’s grandparents is just icing on the cake.

 Although director Steven Spielberg added a fair amount of theatrics, Jaws was based on a series of real shark attacks.
 In 1916, four beachgoers died at the Jersey shore, which resulted in a massive shark hunt to find the man-eater and protect the city’s tourism industry.
 And the rest is movie history.